 Probiotics are live microorganisms (good bacteria) that reside in the gut.
 Probiotics support our immune system, aid digestion and assist with nutrient absorption into our bloodstream.
 If you have intestinal dysbiosis or poor gut flora such as yours truly, you’ll be more susceptible to viral and bacterial infections (and colds and flu).
 I make sure to take probiotics and eat fermented foods daily.
 Fermented foods are naturally packed with probiotics that promote healthy gut bacteria - we've been making loads of sauerkraut and kimchi in the office and eating a spoonful each day with our soups and salads.

 Vitamin C acts as your personal bodyguard, helping to protect cells and assist in healing.
 Studies show the use of vitamin C reduce the duration and symptoms of colds.
 Lemons, oranges, grapefruit and limes are a great source of vitamin C which helps maintain the body’s defence against bacterial infections.
 Lemons, in particular, are wonderful for your digestive system and I’m always squeezing lemon juice into 2 big glasses of room temperature water every morning to help start the day.
-Additional Natural Immune Support or Cold-Pressed Wheatgrass adds an extra boost of Vitamin C, D and chlorophyll – particularly useful when I’m stressed and run down and need to recover quickly.
+Additional Natural Immune Support or Everyday Greens adds an extra boost of Vitamin C, D and chlorophyll – particularly useful when I’m stressed and run down and need to recover quickly.
 I recommend making an Immune Boosting Smoothie with oranges, limes, turmeric, ginger and leafy greens that will make you feel wonderful straight after drinking it.

 Lemons, oranges, grapefruit and limes are great sources of Vitamin C, which helps maintain the body’s defence against bacterial infections.